UnderscoreResearch/UnderscoreBackup/README.md

 ## Disaster has struck and my entire filesystem is gone.
 How do I restore it?

+Start by installing Underscore Backup from scratch.
+Simply reinstall the application and in the setup point it to the destination that you used for your repository metadata.
+The installer will detect that an installation exists there and rebuild the local repository and allow you to start an restore of your files.

-Start by installing Understore Backup from scratch.
-Then go to your repository destination and download the config.json and key file from there to your machine.
+If you prefer a more manual approach you can go to your repository destination and download the config.json and key file from there to your machine.
 Then run the following command.

     > backup rebuild-repository

 Depending on the size of your repository this might take a few minutes.
 This operation will download and replay all your backup activity from the destination and recreate the local repository.
 After this has completed you use the `ls` and `restore` commands above as before your filesystem was lost.

 # Configuration file specification